Tottenham humiliates Man United with 6-1 Premier League win

 United can be aggrieved that Erik Lamela’s apparent playacting led to Anthony Martial being sent off in the 28th minute.
 But the team was already being run ragged by Tottenham.

-Harry Kane scored his first on the half-hour, Son netted again in the 37th, Serge Aurier was on target in the 51st and Kane wrapped up the rout from the penalty spot in the 79th.
+Harry Kane and Son extended the lead before halftime, Serge Aurier was on target six minutes after the break and Kane completed the rout from the penalty spot.

 “Very impressive,” Mourinho said.
 “The team was phenomenal since the second minute.
 Losing 1-0, big personality.”